Apa vs. Fernandez

 History

-4. Petitioners filed a special civil action for certiorari before the Supreme Court.
+Petitioners filed the instant special civil action for certiorari.

 Facts

-• During the pendency of the certiorari petition, the RTC branch hearing the civil case rendered a decision nullifying Rosita Tigol's TCT and declaring the lot to be co-owned by the petitioners and the private respondents.
+- Subsequent Civil Case Development: During the pendency of the certiorari petition, the court in the civil case rendered a decision on February 23, 1994, nullifying the title and declaring the lot owned in common by the parties.
+Private respondents moved for a new trial, so the decision was not yet final.

 Arguments of the Petitioners